jasonlue/jasonlue.github.io/_posts/2019-08-26-clustered-hashing-basic-operations.md

 Clustered Hashing is the flattened version of Chained Hashing.
 Chained Hashing links items of the same bucket together by pointers.
 Clustered Hashing clusters items of the same bucket together directly in the hash table.

-Heres the visual comparison of Chained and Clustered Hashing:
+Here's the visual comparison of Chained and Clustered Hashing:

 |Chained Hashing|Clustered Hashing|
 |---------------|-----------------|